Latest posts by FIRECracker (see all)

 Busy family members will pay for visitors to keep their parents company–especially those who have dementia, or Alzheimer’s.
 (My friend’s parents paid someone $15/hour to visit their Dad for 3 hours/day) Not only are you making money on the side, you are helping to improve an elderly person’s day.
 Win-freaking-Win.

-Working a side hustle also has the effect of lowering your costs.
+Most of the jobs I described above are side hustles, which are also great for lowering your costs.
 Why?
-Because instead of going out and spending all your hard earned money on “quick dopamine” fixes like clothing, cars, and spas, you’ll be focusing on being developing new skills and providing value.
+Because instead of going out and spending all your hard earned money on “quick dopamine” fixes like clothing, cars, and spas, you’ll be focusing on developing new skills and providing value.
 And that’s MUCH better.

 For other readers, if you’re already stuck in a low paying job you hate, struggling to pay the bills, and have no time to think about anything else, trying to make more money will be like climbing Mr.Everest in a blizzard with rollerblades on.
 I’m not going to lie.
 It’s NOT going to be easy, and it will take time.
 But it is absolutely possible.
 Especially since the Internet has opened up a world of possibilities to make money (ie, sell stuff on amazon, drive for Uber, rent out your place on AirBnB, do freelance writing or coding)